Organizational Research Methods: Storytelling in Action

 9. Freedom is the ability choose in the market place.

-I will add a 10th:
+I will add a 10the:

 10. Liberal faculty are responsible for the decline of student’s ROI in higher education.

 E – Elimination of Competing Antecedent Causal Mechanisms – Now that we have elaborated a number of generative mechanisms of the transformation of higher education, we can eliminate some of them, and focus in.
-We suggest that by dumbing down higher education and purging the university of the humanities, the result is the 1% can engage in wealth accumulation while convincing the 99% general public to vote against their own self-interests.
-This is done by propagandizing the 10 myths above, and masking the generative mechanisms of neoliberalism.
+We suggest that by numbing down higher education and purging the university of the humanities, the result is the 1% can engage in wealth accumulation while convincing the 99% general public to vote against their own self-interests.
+This is done by propagandizing the 10 myths above, and masking the generative mechanisms of liberalism.

 I – Identification of Causal Efficacious Antecedent Generative Mechanisms – Here we narrow in on the culprits.
 It is all about convincing the public that university education is not about the ‘public good’, not about social justice, it’s a leap backwards into Social Darwinism, into the knowledge economy, into academic capitalism.